alextim/astro-lib/packages/astro-sitemap/README.md

 | :----------: | :------: | :-------------: |
 | `Date`       |   No     |   `undefined`   |

-Sitemap specific.
+This option corresponds to the `<lastmod>` tag in the [Sitemap XML specification.](https://www.sitemaps.org/protocol.html).

 The date of page last modification.

 __`astro.config.mjs`__